shivam-singh-negi/solidity-projects/README.txt

 list of the sol files are as bellow- 1)crowdfunding.sol- It is a smart contract made using solidity for the purpose of crowdfunding.
 2) Lottery.sol- It is a smart contract made using solidity for the purpose of lottery system.
+3)EVENToRGANZING.SOL- This is a smart contract that provide the functionality like event organizing, ticket buying and ticket transfering by the users.